yupin387/yupin387/README.md

 ---

 ## 🚀 About Me
 Fourth-year Information Technology student at Maejo University, Faculty of Science, with a strong interest in Web Development, particularly Frontend Development.
 Knowledgeable in HTML, CSS, JavaScript, Spring Boot, and MySQL.
 Eager to continuously learn and improve my web development skills.
-Seeking a Frontend Developer internship to gain hands-on experience, develop teamwork skills, and apply my knowledge to support the organization while preparing for a career in web development.
+Seeking a Frontend Developer internship to gain hands-on experience, develop my teamwork skills, and apply my knowledge to support the organization while preparing for a career in web development.

 - 🌱 I'm currently learning **improving my web development skills**
 - 🛠 Daily driver stack: **Java, Spring Boot, HTML, CSS, JavaScript, MySQLt**